MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 | Service     | `COMSysApp` |
 | Description | Inbound rule to allow DCOM traffic to the COM+ System Application for remote administration. |

+This rule is governed by the [EnableComPlusManagement](#enablecomplusmanagement) setting.

 #### Remote Event Log Management (RPC)